bjerrep/obsoleta/README.md

 		export obsoleta=$obsoleta:path # for the build system to use ./build.sh

-A utility script intended to make usage easier for both a CI and developers is on the future-list.
-The purpose of such a script should be that it shouldn't normally be required to edit the json files manually once they are made.
-A developer might use "--increase_minor" and a CI '--increase_build' or '--promote a:development:1.2.3 testing'.
+The start of a utility script intended to make usage easier for both a CI and developers can be found as dixi.py.
+The purpose of such a script is that it shouldn't normally be required to edit the json files manually once they are made.
+A developer might use "--increase_minor" and a CI might use'--increase_build' or '--promote a:development:1.2.3 testing'.
 Stuff like that.
+The script does nothing yet.